Webhook Reference

 Step 2 — Per request (every blog publish, sync, unpublish, delete)#

 theStacc serializes the payload to JSON, computes sig = HMAC-SHA256(secret, body), and POSTs the body to your webhook URL with the signature in the X-Webhook-Signature header.
 Your receiver reads the raw body bytes (not the parsed JSON), recomputes the same HMAC with its own copy of the secret, and compares.
-If the two signatures match, the request is authentic — process it and respond 200 with the live URL + your CMS id.
+If the two signatures match, the request is authentic — process it and respond 200 with the live URL and your CMS id.
 If they don't, return 401.

 Both sides compute the same signature independently.
 If they match, the receiver knows the request really came from theStacc and wasn't modified in transit.
 That's the entire authentication mechanism.